#decarbonisation

 -

 In the context of its commitment to the United Nations Sustainable Development Goals, Iberdrola group focuses primarily on compliance with SDG 13, climate action, making an active, determined contribution to a sustainable, low-carbon future to fight against climate change.
-In this regard, we have set targets to reach carbon neutrality by 2030 for carbon equivalent emissions of Scopes 1 and 2 and net zero carbon equivalent emissions by 2040 for all Scopes, including Scope 3 (expressed in CO2eq).
+In this regard, we have set out an ambitious roadmap with the aim of achieving neutrality for scope 1 carbon equivalent emissions by 2030 and net zero CO₂ equivalent emissions across all scopes before 2040.

 The company is putting an end to coal with the closure of the Lada (Asturias) and Velilla (Palencia) thermal power stations, culminating a process initiated in 2001 that has led to the closure of 17 coal and fuel oil thermal power stations around the world with a total production of more than 8,500 MW.